damphyr/gaudi/README.md

 It probably won't scale down.
 It's hodge-podge predecessors have been servicing teams of 7+, with projects running for longer than a year and LOC counts in the high 100Ks.
 Then again if you follow the default conventions it will work out of the box for any code size.

+## Goals

+The main goals for Gaudi are:

+ * Provide a simple, centralized way for configuring a development environment beginning with the build
+ * Codify a set of conventions for projects targeting multiple platforms.
+ * Form the basis for a consistent CLI interface between the developers and the development environment

 ## LICENSE:

 (The MIT License)